zapata-engineering/orqviz/README.md

 The leading software developer of this package is Michał Stęchły at Zapata Computing.\
 For questions related to technicalities of the package, contact Michał via michal.stechly@zapatacomputing.com .

+Thank you to Sukin Sim and Luis Serrano from Zapata Computing for their contributions to the tutorials.

 You can also contact us or ask general questions using [GitHub Discussions](https://github.com/zapatacomputing/orqviz/discussions).

 For more specific code issues, bug fixes, etc. please open a [GitHub issue](https://github.com/zapatacomputing/orqviz/issues) in the `orqviz` repository.